nanoDBA/gc_podcast/README.md

 ## Disclaimer

 Unofficial project.
 This repository hosts code that generates podcast-friendly RSS feeds pointing at audio hosted by The Church of Jesus Christ of Latter-day Saints.
-Audio and imagery remain the property of their rightful owners; all URLs in the generated feeds hotlink back to `churchofjesuschrist.org`.
-The project author(s) are not affiliated with or endorsed by the Church.
+Audio and imagery remain the property of their rightful owners; all URLs in the generated feeds hotlink back to `churchofjesuschrist.org` and/or CDNs.